Privacy

 We process personal data in the following categories:

 Family and organization data: Family name, member roles, tasks, calendar entries, reminders, contacts, and notes.
+When Google Calendar sync is enabled, additionally: Google account email address, OAuth credentials (stored encrypted), and synchronization metadata.

 Children's data: First names, dates of birth, clothing/shoe sizes, allergies, medical notes, school/daycare, hobbies.